 John L. Robinson

 John L. Robinson is a partner at Wachtell, Lipton, Rosen & Katz.
 He focuses on mergers and acquisitions, corporate governance and general corporate and securities matters.
-John’s practice has included a wide range of matters, including cross-border and domestic acquisitions and divestitures, joint ventures, carve-outs and private equity transactions.
+John’s practice includes cross-border and domestic mergers, acquisitions and divestitures, joint ventures, carve-outs and private equity transactions.
 He also advises companies on takeover defense and in responding to shareholder activism and proxy contests.

 John received his A.B. in economics summa cum laude from Dartmouth College, where he was a Rufus Choate Scholar.
-He received his J.D. with distinction from Stanford Law School, where he was a senior editor of the Stanford Law Review and a member of the Stanford Journal of Law, Business and Finance.
+He received his J.D. with distinction from Stanford Law School, where he was a senior editor of the Stanford Law Review.

 Prior to law school, John worked as an associate consultant at the business strategy consulting firm L.E.K.
-Consulting LLP, in its Boston and Paris offices.
+Consulting, in its Boston and Paris offices.

 John has represented clients in a variety of industries, including:

 - WESCO International in its $4.8 billion acquisition of Anixter International